d-williams97/scrybe/README.md

 **Turn YouTube videos into notes in seconds.**

-Scrybe is an AI-powered tool that transcribes and summarises YouTube videos with customisable depth, style, and optional clickable timestamps.
-After generating notes, you can ask questions about the video content using an intelligent RAG (Retrieval-Augmented Generation) system.
+Scrybe is an AI-powered tool that summarises YouTube videos with customisable depth, style, and optional clickable timestamps.
+After generating notes, you can ask questions about the video content using a chat feature.
+Both summarisation and querying use an intelligent RAG (Retrieval-Augmented Generation) system.

 ## Features